codehsbooks/apjava/Programming-with-Karel/while-loops-in-karel.md

 ## Examples of While Loops

 Consider the situation where we want Karel to move to a position without a ball.
-Our
+Our starting world looks like: